How did Tiberius rule from AD 14 to 37, and how is his reign assessed?

 - Calibrated assessment

-- Tiberius's reign was administratively successful (continued Augustan frontier policy, financial discipline) but politically dark (treason trials, Capri seclusion).
+- Tiberius's reign was administratively successful (continued Augustan frontier policy, financial discipline, a large treasury surplus) but politically dark (treason trials, Capri seclusion).
 The blackest period (Sejanus and his aftermath) was substantially due to the structural problems of the Principate, not solely to Tiberius's character.

 How to read a source on Tiberius

-Section IV sources on Tiberius are dominated by Tacitus's Annals (Books 1 to 6) and Suetonius's Life of Tiberius, supplemented by Cassius Dio and by Tiberius's coins and inscriptions.
+Section IV sources on Tiberius are dominated by Tacitus's Annals (Books 1 to 6) and Suetonius's Life of Tiberius, supplemented by Cassius Dio (crucial for the Sejanus affair, where Tacitus's Book 5 is lost), Velleius Paterculus's contemporary panegyric, the epigraphic SCPP, and Tiberius's coins and inscriptions.
 Three reading habits help.
-First, separate what the source asserts from what it can show: Tacitus asserts concealed tyranny, but the administrative record (the treasury surplus he left, the maintained frontiers) is independent evidence that complicates the portrait.
-Second, watch for rhetorical technique: Tacitus uses innuendo, selective emphasis and the framing of motive to build his case, so his judgements are arguments, not neutral facts.
-Third, weigh the source against its distance and purpose: Tacitus wrote in the early second century with senatorial sympathies and a moral agenda, while Suetonius preserves court gossip that should be tested rather than accepted.
-A strong source-based answer uses the literary portrait and the documentary record together.
+First, separate what the source asserts from what it can show: Tacitus asserts concealed tyranny, but the administrative record (the treasury surplus he left, the maintained frontiers) and the SCPP's official language are independent evidence that complicate the portrait.
+Second, watch for rhetorical technique: Tacitus uses innuendo, selective emphasis and the framing of motive to build his case, so his judgements are arguments, not neutral facts, while Velleius's praise is equally an argument in the opposite direction.
+Third, weigh each source against its distance and purpose: Tacitus wrote in the early second century with senatorial sympathies and a moral agenda, Velleius wrote as a serving officer flattering a living regime, and Suetonius preserves court gossip that should be tested rather than accepted.
+A strong source-based answer uses the literary portraits, the documentary record, and named modern historiography together.

 The significance of the treason trials

 The maiestas (treason) trials are central to the assessment of Tiberius because they are the main vehicle for Tacitus's hostile portrait.
 Maiestas originally protected the dignity of the Roman state, but under the principate it came to cover insults to the emperor, and informers (delatores) were rewarded for prosecutions.
 Tacitus presents the trials as Tiberius's instrument of revenge against the senatorial class, especially after the fall of Sejanus.
-Modern historians qualify this: Augustus had also used maiestas, the emperor sometimes intervened to restrain prosecutions, and the recorded scale may be exaggerated by hostile sources.
+Modern historians qualify this: Augustus had also used maiestas, the emperor sometimes intervened to restrain prosecutions (particularly before AD 23), and modern tallies of the individual named cases suggest a more uneven pattern - clustered heavily around the Sejanus period - than Tacitus's cumulative narrative style implies.
 The trials nonetheless poisoned the relationship between emperor and Senate and contributed to the atmosphere of fear in the late reign, making them a key piece of evidence in any evaluation.

 Exam-style practice questions